HackSocNotts/voting/README.md

 # Voting

 This is the voting system for HackSoc committee elections.
-It uses single transferrable vote (or more specifically, instant-runoff voting, which is the single-winner equivalent of STV), and is designed so that nobody can possible detect who cast which ballot.
+It uses single transferrable vote (or more specifically, instant-runoff voting, which is the single-winner equivalent of STV), and is designed so that nobody can possibly detect who cast which ballot.

 It is made of three web servers.
 Two are user-facing and the third is an admin panel for us to check the winners.